• Skip to main content

 While these cookies look tricky, they are actually very easy to make.

-• Step 1: Combine the gluten free flour, baking powder, baking soda, salt and lemon zest in a small bowl.
+• STEP 1: Combine the gluten free flour, baking powder, baking soda, salt and lemon zest in a small bowl.
 Stir together until well mixed.

-• Step 2: Combine room temperature butter and sugar in the bowl of an electric mixer.
+• STEP 2: Combine room temperature butter and sugar in the bowl of an electric mixer.
 Beat on medium speed until light in color and fluffy.

-• Step 3: Add the egg and extracts.
+• STEP 3: Add the egg and extracts.
 Beat another 60 seconds.

-• Step 5: Drop by ¼ cupfuls onto a baking sheet lined with parchment paper, leaving 3-4 inches between cookies.
+• STEP 5: Drop by ÂĽ cupfuls onto cookie sheets lined with parchment paper, leaving 3-4 inches between cookies.
+An ice cream scoop is perfect for this.

-• Step 6: Bake!
+• STEP 6: Bake!

 Once your cookies are baked and cooled, you will need to prepare the trademark icing.

-• Step 1: Sift powdered sugar into a small bowl.
+• STEP 1: Sift powdered sugar into a small bowl.

-• Step 2: Add milk, light corn syrup and vanilla.
+• STEP 2: Add milk, light corn syrup and vanilla.
 Stir until smooth.

-• Step 3: Flip your cookies over so the flat side is up.
+• STEP 3: Flip your cookies over so the flat side is up.
 Use a spatula to frost half of the cookie with white icing.

-• Step 4: Wait for the white icing to dry to the touch - about 20 minutes.
+• STEP 4: Wait for the white icing to dry to the touch - about 20 minutes.

-• Step 5: Add cocoa powder to the remaining white icing and stir well.
+• STEP 5: Add cocoa powder to the remaining white icing and stir well.

-• Step 6: Use a spatula to frost the second half of each cookie with chocolate icing, taking care to make a straight line down the middle.
+• STEP 6: Use a spatula to frost the second half of each cookie with chocolate icing, taking care to make a straight line down the middle.

 White fondant icing in a bowl.